-The reason DApps are intriguing the development world is because they are unlike traditional applications.
+The reason DApps are intriguing the development world is that they are unlike traditional applications.

 DApps don’t need a middleman for connecting users and developers.
 They are connected directly for hosting and managing the code and user data.
 Unlike traditional apps, no permission is needed for building a DApp, and the rules of the platform cannot be changed by a centralized group of people.